hardcore-sushi/aef/README.md

 let encryption_key: [u8; 32] = hkdf.expand(b"doby_encryption_key");
 let authentication_key: [u8; 32] = hkdf.expand(b"doby_authentication_key");
 ```

+NOTE: To reduce the size of the header, the `nonce` is derived from the `master_key` instead of being generated purely at random then stored in the encrypted file.

 Next, doby initializes a [BLAKE2b](https://en.wikipedia.org/wiki/BLAKE_(hash_function)#BLAKE2) HMAC with `authentication_key` and add all public encryption parameters to it.